mguerrinha/FEUP-LDTS-SpaceShooter/README.md

 The use of the State Pattern in the current design allows the following benefits:
 - **Maintainability**: Ease of adding, removing, or modifying states.
 - **Readability**: Clarity in separating the logic of each game state.
+- **Simplified Maintenance**: As each state is encapsulated in its own class, modifying or extending a particular state does not affect other states.
+This simplifies maintenance and reduces the risk of unintended side effects when introducing new features or modifying existing ones.

 ### Factory Pattern

 #### Problem in Context
 In our game we have a few types of bullets.
 This turned out to be a problem related to the creation of diverse objects with varying configurations and functionalities.
-As the project evolved, new requirements emerged, necessitating the dynamic instantiation of different types of objects
+As the project evolved, new requirements emerged, necessitating the dynamic instantiation of different types of objects.

 #### The Pattern